Kitware/tangelo/docs/coding-style-guide.rst

     /*jslint browser: true */

 and specifies options to JSLint.
-Because XDATA Web is a web project, every JavaScript file should have the comment that appears above as the first line.
+Because Tangelo is a web project, every JavaScript file should have the comment that appears above as the first line.
 The other recognized directive in the global name list: